Repeal-And-Replace Effort In Senate Still Dominated By Confusion

 However, it is unlikely that if the bill makes it to conference with the House that it will involve Democratic input, if the stated goal continues to be repealing the Affordable Care Act.

-Graham and McCain were joined at the press conference by Sen. Ron Johnson, R-Wisc., and Sen. Bill Cassidy, R-La.
+Graham and McCain were joined at the press conference by Sen. Ron Johnson, R-Wis., and Sen. Bill Cassidy, R-La.

 The strategy of supporting the "skinny repeal" is not one a lot of Republicans want to get behind.
-If it does become law, a "death spiral" could begin—which means that without a mandate to buy insurance, younger people who tend to be healthier will drop their insurance, keeping sicker people in the market and then premiums go up because their costs are higher.
+If it does become law, a "death spiral" could begin — which means that without a mandate to buy insurance, younger people who tend to be healthier will drop their insurance, keeping sicker people in the market and then premiums go up because their costs are higher.
 The bill may leave in place subsidies, however.

 But all day lawmakers were either unclear what would be in the bill, or suggesting that they would pass whatever it might be, simply to extend the process.
 From passage, the bill could go straight to the House floor for a vote, or move into a conference committee.
 In conference, legislators must work with provisions that are already in either bill, they may not add new provisions.

-Sen. John Cornyn (R-TX) says that he expects House Speaker Paul Ryan will make some kind of announcement tonight that aims to soothe the concerns about going to conference.
+"If moving forward requires a conference committee, that is something the House is willing to do," House Speaker Paul Ryan said in a statement Thursday evening.
+"The reality, however, is that repealing and replacing Obamacare still ultimately requires the Senate to produce 51 votes for an actual plan.
+The House remains committed to finding a solution and working with our Senate colleagues, but the burden remains on the Senate to demonstrate that it is capable of passing something that keeps our promise, as the House has already done."

 Meanwhile, the House has advised lawmakers not to make any plans to leave Washington until it's clear what the Senate will do.
 It is possible that the House will vote on a motion to go to conference on Friday before they leave town as that assurance.

 But House leaders have also passed a "martial law" rule that would allow them to bring a bill to the floor in the coming days if necessary.
 They say that was a protective move to give themselves flexibility, but it spooked senators and others that the House would try to move the Senate bill for a quick vote.